-Craft Night: Special occasions such as Mother’s Day and Father's Day are celebrated by hosting a Craft Night where children can create a craft project to gift to their parents.
+Craft Days: Special occasions such as Mother’s Day and Father's Day are celebrated by hosting a Craft Night where children can create a craft project to gift to their parents.
 Supplies, ideas and assistance are provided by NPSP.
 Registration is required.

 Holiday Events: Thanksgiving and December holidays are celebrated with a special event that involves puppet shows, crafts and other fun activities.
 Registration is required.